miuon/dots/README.md

 | `i3` | My i3 config, for i3-gaps-rounded (resloved/i3). | `resloved/i3` `rofi` `nerd-fonts-complete` |

 ## Color directories
-In theory you can use these to deploy different color schemes using stow, and the other config files will all source them correctly.
+In theory you can use these to deploy different color schemes using make, and the other config files will all source them correctly.
 In practice, we'll see how that goes.
 If you've deployed one color scheme and want to try another you may have to run it first, get the overwrite error, and then go in and delete some of the stuff that's there already.

 | Colorscheme | Screenshot (to be added later) | Description | Configures |
 | --- | --- | --- | --- |